munizart/idle-comp/README.md

 # IdleComp
-A **comp**osable way to perform *non-bloking* **comp**utations in JavaScript.
+A **comp**osable way to perform *non-blocking* **comp**utations in JavaScript.

 IdleComp is based on [@philipwalton](https://github.com/philipwalton)'s [Idle Until Urgent](https://philipwalton.com/articles/idle-until-urgent/) article and provide you a simple and composable way to run code on your web application without blocking user input.
-The only thing you have to do is following one simple rule.
+The only thing you have to do is follow one simple rule.

 > Write small simple functions and compose they together.

 ## Why?
-Traditionally, web browsers' javascript runs on the same single thread as other page's tasks like painting and parsing.
+Traditionally, web browsers javascript runs on the same single thread as other page's tasks like painting and parsing.
 Meaning your code will either take long enough to blocks those tasks or be sort to, hopefully, not interfering on user experience.
 While we do have other alternatives like workers, they usually are very limited and can't manipulete the DOM tree.